 The arts of Latin America from pre-Hispanic times to the twenty-first century.
 Topics change with each time of offering.
 Recent topics include Art and Religion in Latin America, and Art and Conquest in the New World.

 Seminar in East Asian Art and Architecture

-Art, architecture and archaeology of China, Japan, and/or Korea.
+Art, architecture, and archaeology of China, Japan, and/or Korea.
 Materials from nearby regions may also be included.
-Possible topics include Chinese Art and Collecting, Modern Architecture in East Asia, Meiji Art and architecture, East Asian Archaeology and Nationalism.
+Possible topics include Chinese Art and Collecting, Modern Architecture in East Asia, Meiji Art and Architecture, and East Asian Archaeology and Nationalism.

 Seminar in Contemporary Architecture

 Contemporary architecture from around the world.
 Topics include Contemporary Architecture, Cross-cultural Dialogues, and Transnational Practices.
 Discover theories of postcolonialism and postmodernism to discuss aesthetic forms and concepts in the most recent architectural design projects.

 Major African art styles, their interrelationships, the context of usage, and the meanings of African artworks.
 May be cross-listed with ANTH457.

 Internship in Art History

 Receive on-the-job experience and explore potential occupational areas at a museum or other art-related venue, under joint supervision of the Department of Art History and sponsoring organizations.
 Completion of journal of activities and/or final academic project or paper.
 RESTRICTIONS: Requires pre-approval of instructor and/or department's Director of Undergraduate Studies.
 Does not count as a 400-level seminar and does not fulfill an area requirement.

 Studio in the Materials and Techniques of Drawing in the West